DeNA/mobilize-base/README.md

 ```

 <a name='section_Configure_Jobtracker'></a>
-### Configure Google Jobtracker
+### Configure Jobtracker

-The Jobtracker sits on your Resque queue and does 2 things:
+The Jobtracker sits on your Resque and does 2 things:
 * check for Requestors that are due for polling;
 * send out notifications when:
   * there are failed jobs on Resque;
   * there are jobs on Resque that have run beyond the max run time.

+Emails are sent using ActionMailer, through the owner Google Drive
+account.

 To this end, it needs these parameters, for which there is a sample
 below and in the [lib/samples][git_samples] folder: